Mike Babcock (American football)

 Michael Babcock (born February 13, 1979) is an American college football coach.
 He is the assistant head coach and offensive line coach for the University of Texas Permian Basin, positions he had held since 2025.
 He was the head football coach for McKendree University from 2013 to 2023.
 He also coached for UCLA, Colorado, San Diego, and CSU Pueblo.
 He played college football for UCLA as a linebacker.

+On December 23, 2025, Babcock was named interim head coach at UT Permian Basin following Kris McCullough's departure to Gardner–Webb.